-- 1) Select any one option from those defined in the right hand side of a production rule for the element, and replace the element with this option. - 2) Replace each ellipsis and the object to which it applies with one or more instances of that object. - 3) For every portion of the string enclosed in square brackets, either delete the brackets and their contents or change the brackets to braces. - 4) For every portion of the string enclosed in braces, apply steps 1) through 5) to the substring between the braces, then remove the braces. - 5) Apply steps 1) through 5) to any BNF non-terminal symbol that remains in the string.
+- 1) Select any one option from those defined in the right hand side of a production rule for the element, and replace the element with this option. - 2) Replace each ellipsis and the object to which it applies with one or more instances of that object. - 3) For every portion of the string enclosed in square brackets, either delete the brackets and their contents or change the brackets to braces. - 4) For every portion of the string enclosed in braces, apply step 1) through step 5) to the substring between the braces, then remove the braces. - 5) Apply steps step 1) through step 5) to any BNF non-terminal symbol that remains in the string.